Falcate Bracing Mandolin "Padellone"

 Padellone is named after frying pans, sharing with them the long narrow neck and the large body.

 Aside from the peculiar aesthetics, this archtop mandolin features several innovative elements:

-- The archtop soundboard is carved from solid red spruce wood and features falcate bracing with carbon fiber reinforcement.
-This bracing style gives it a very powerful sound with the typical bluegrass attack
+The archtop soundboard is carved from solid red spruce wood and features falcate bracing with carbon fiber reinforcement.
+This bracing style gives it a very powerful sound with the typical bluegrass chop.

 - The neck features an active trussrod with access from the tail end, avoiding to weaken the headstock which otherwise is one of the most fragile parts of mandolins

 - The back is also carved and the geometry and the wood choice allow to obtain vibrational coupling between top and back, giving the tyipical bluegrass sound

 - Sides have additional masses that improve the sound output and allow to “tune” the instrument by modal tuning

 In this video of TrioQuarter you can hear the mandolin played by Martino Quintavalla,